tekaslan/GGS-ACLM/README.md

 ## 📊 Datasets Provided

-The repository includes curated datasets for modeling urban airspace, risk-aware descent, and air traffic deconfliction in the Washington, D.C. area.
-These datasets support simulation, benchmarking, and deployment of the contingency landing planner.
+The repository includes curated datasets for Cessna 182 gliding aircraft performance, as well as urban airspace and population density in the Washington, D.C. area.
+These datasets support simulation and benchmarking of emergency landing scenarios in congested environments.

 ### 1️⃣ Gliding Aircraft Performance

 - **Cessna 182 Gliding Parameter Set and Flight Path Angle Look-Up Table**
   Precomputed table for estimating glide descent angles as a function of steady wind and aircraft heading.
-  **Source:** H. E. Tekaslan and E. M. Atkins, “Vehicle-to-Vehicle Approach to Assured Aircraft Emergency Road Landings,” _AIAA Journal of Guidance, Control, and Dynamics_, vol. 48, no. 8, pp. 1800–1817, 2025.

 ### 2️⃣ Ground Risk Data

 - **Washington D.C.
 Area Census Dataset**
   Provided as shapefiles, includes polygonal population zones used to compute ground risk exposure along descent paths using spatial R-tree queries.
+  **Source:**

 ### 3️⃣ Airport and Runway Data

 - **Washington D.C.
 Airport and Runway Geometry**
   Binary file containing runway endpoints, headings, and elevations for major airports in the region.
 Used to initialize candidate landing sites.
+  **Source:** SkyVector, “Skyvector aeronautical charts,” https://skyvector.com, 2025, Accessed on March 2025.

 ### 4️⃣ Helicopter Route Data